lukelarsen/lukelarsen.com/src/posts/2021-08-26-fishing-in-alaska.md

 ## Deep Sea Fishing
 🤢🤢🤢🤢🤢
-That's how this part a of the trip was for me.
+That's how this part of the trip was for me.
 I was so sick the entire time.
 I did catch two halibut, two rockfish, and one cod.
 I don't remember much of it.
 I was just so sick.
 My dad, brother, and bro-in-law weren't nearly as sick.

 {% image "./src/images/posts/2021-08-26-fishing-in-alaska/ocean.jpg", "Deep Sea Fishing", "100vw" %}
 {.media-image}